Want to help out or contribute?

 • Visualize target items in your pipeline with targets::tar_visnetwork() or list outdated items with targets::tar_outdated().

-• Within R Markdown files, use targets::tar_read() to access saved pipeline outputs.
-To include the R Markdown in the pipeline, use {tarchetypes} and the function tar_render().
+• Within R Markdown / Quarto files, use targets::tar_read() to access saved pipeline outputs.
+To include the Quarto in the pipeline, use tarchetypes and the function tar_quarto().

 • Delete stored pipeline output with tar_delete().